dl-proj/ModelTrainer/README.md

 # Model Trainer for Custom Object Detection & Segmentation
-Object detection allows for the recognition, detection, and localization of multiple objects within an image.
+Object detection allows for the recognition, detection, and segmentation of multiple objects within an image.
 It provides us a much better understanding of an image as a whole as apposed to just visual recognition.
 ![](https://github.com/dl-proj/ModelTrainer/detection&segmentation.jpg)

 ## Installation